smardones/dailyplanner/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

+## Use

+This daily planner is perfect to organize your commitments throughout your work day!

+## Screenshot